vindarel/lisp-journey/content/pythonVSlisp.md

 That being said, my 2 cents since you ask:

 - I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's being fixed.
-- an enormous code-base existed before Github.
+- an enormous code-base existed before GitHub.
-- we missed visually nice, practical content on the web, even though there are many books (fixed or at least better)
+- we missed visually nice, practical content on the web, even though there are many books (that's fixed or at least better)
 - CL missed a package manager for some time behind other languages, that's now fixed.
 - I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html) soon©, an isomorphic web framework), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.